gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and disappeared back into its hiding place.
 A moment later it reappeared.
 The flap in its top opened
-and its tiny arm handed Maddy a carefully folded square of tinfoil.
+and its tiny arm handed Maddy a flashlight no larger than her thumb.

 Maddy swallowed.
 What if she was wrong?
-"This is really nice," she said.
+"This is really nice," she said, turning it on and off again.
 "Do you have anything else?"

 Into its slot and back.